opensearch-project/OpenSearch/formal-models/remote-store-fence/README.md

 comes from the key space rather than from winning a race.
 Cluster coordination supplies the authority — it issues the term, the term names the key, and create-if-absent plus name ordering let the object store order grants it cannot interpret — while performing no I/O itself.

+#### The two-take claim, and the recorded-ownership rule

+The implementation takes the chain **twice** per takeover, and the module models both takes.
+The recovery seal claims through a *throwaway* fence instance (`RemoteFsTranslog#sealFence`) whose token is discarded once the claim returns; the translog restore point is then read holding **no live token** (state `read` in the module); and the shard's own translog instance re-adopts the same-term path on its first upload (`ReAdoptList`/`ReAdoptTake`).
+An equal-term twin may appear and arbitrate the chain over *during* that tokenless hydration window — the module admits appointments while the incumbent is hydrating for exactly this reason.

+The re-adoption is authorized by **recorded ownership**: the seal recorded this copy's allocation id, and the re-adoption is refused unless the path still records it.
+This is the same recorded-ownership mechanism the relocation target uses to defer adoption until the source's transfer, applied uniformly to every translog instance.
+Only the seal itself arbitrates unguarded, so a brand-new incarnation can still take over a dead incumbent's path, whose recorded owner it can never match.

+The guard's necessity was **measured** rather than assumed, in the same way as the segment-flow
+gates: relax it — let the re-adoption take over whatever token the path carries, which is what the code did before the guard — and TLC violates `NoAckedWriteLoss` with a 17-state trace.
+A copy seals and reads its restore point; an equal-term twin arbitrates the chain over and acknowledges a write;
+the first copy's unguarded re-adoption *steals the chain back* and serves as the live owner from a restore point read before the twin's acknowledgement, which is thereby lost.
+With the guard, the first copy is fenced at the re-adoption instead, fails its shard, and recovers at a higher term — the acknowledged write survives.

+One deliberate code-faithfulness point: `DeleteLowerPaths` is guarded on having taken the path (`wTook`), **not** on still holding its current token, because the implementation sweeps straight after its create/arbitration without re-verifying possession.
+A twin may take the path over between the two, and the sweep still runs.
+The module explores that ordering rather than assuming it away;
+it is safe because destructive acts stay strictly below the sweeper's own term, and both twins want those paths gone.

 ### Relocation handoff — `FenceHandoff.tla`